LeetLLM

 Q=XWQ,K=XWK,V=XWVQ = XW_Q, \quad K = XW_K, \quad V = XW_VQ=XWQ,K=XWK,V=XWV

-Reading the formula: each word's embedding XXX is multiplied by three different weight matrices (WQW_QWQ, WKW_KWK, WVW_VWV) to produce three different "views" of the same word.
-Think of it like putting the same sentence through three different lenses.
-One highlights what this word is searching for, another highlights what this word offers, and the third captures the actual information it carries.
+Each word's embedding XXX is multiplied by three different weight matrices (WQW_QWQ, WKW_KWK, WVW_VWV) to produce three different "views" of the same word.
+One view highlights what this word is searching for (Query), another highlights what this word offers to others (Key), and the third carries the actual information (Value).

 Diagram Diagram